VALENCE-software/VALENCE/README.md

 This work was supported by Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
-The name, 'VALENCE', was chosen in honor of the famous book of that name by Charles Coulson, an early pioneer of valence bond theory.
+The name, 'VALENCE', was chosen in honor of the famous book by Charles Coulson, an early pioneer of valence bond theory.